 SU clerical staff aiming to hold election to unionize by end of May

+SU administrative, professional, technical staff aiming to hold election to unionize by end of May

 Calysta Lee | Staff Photographer

-Note: CLARIFICATION: A previous version of this article referred to the staff as “clerical staff” as stated in press releases.
-Administrative, professional and technical staff better represents the group’s membership.